mikepeerawit/weather-app/README.md

 A sleek and modern weather application built with Next.js and Tailwind CSS.
 Get real-time weather information and forecasts for any city worldwide with an intuitive dark-themed interface.

 ![Weather App Screenshot](public/assets/preview.png)
-_Note: Add a screenshot of your application here_

 ## Features